David00/rpi-power-monitor/_docs/v0.3.0/calibration.md

 ## Voltage Calibration

+{: .note-aqua }
+Voltage calibration is required to get an accurate voltage reading from the 9V AC transformer.
+It is normal if the voltage over or under reads out of the box.

 Using your multimeter, measure the AC voltage at the receptacle where your 9V AC transformer is connected.
 Edit `config.toml` and find the `[grid_voltage]` section.

 Update the value for `grid_voltage` to match your multimeter's reading.